Sustainable Materials Management (SMM) Electronics Challenge: Recognition and Awards

 |Annual data submitted and reviewed by EPA||Active Participant|

 Electronics Challenge Awards are offered in two categories: Tier and Champion.
-Tier Awards are given in recognition of achieving of all the requirements under a Gold, Silver or Bronze Tier.
-Champion Awards are given in three categories: Product, Non-Product, and, new in 2016, Cutting Edge.
-For the purposes of the Champion awards, a product is an item that is manufactured, developed or refined for sale and is in the marketplace; a non-product is an internal or external plan, strategy or policy for an organization or a service, program or item that is intended for individual sale to a consumer.
+Tier Awards are given in recognition of achieving all the requirements under a Gold, Silver or Bronze Tier.
+Champion Awards are given in three categories: Product, Non-Product, and Cutting Edge.
+For the purposes of the Champion awards, a product is an item that is manufactured, developed or refined for sale and is in the marketplace; and a non-product is an internal or external plan, strategy or policy for an organization or a service, program or item that is intended for individual sale to a consumer.
 The Cutting Edge award recognizes participants for their new, game-changing ideas in electronics sustainability

 In 2015, the combined efforts of the Sustainable Materials Management (SMM) Electronics Challenge participants achieved notable environmental results.
 By rethinking business as usual and committing to innovative and responsible end-of-life electronics management, Electronics Challenge participants collectively: